aspose-words/Aspose.Words-API-References-Tutorials/english/net/document-formatting/apply-paragraph-style/_index.md

 ---
-title: Apply Paragraph Style
+title: Apply Paragraph Style In Word Document
-linktitle: Apply Paragraph Style
+linktitle: Apply Paragraph Style In Word Document
 second_title: Aspose.Words Document Processing API
-description: Learn how to apply a paragraph style using Aspose.Words for .NET.
+description: Learn how to apply a paragraph style in word document using Aspose.Words for .NET.
 type: docs
 weight: 10
 url: /net/document-formatting/apply-paragraph-style/
 ---
 In this tutorial, we will walk you through how to apply a paragraph style using Aspose.Words for .NET.
 Follow the steps below to understand the source code and apply the paragraph style.

 ## Step 1: Creating and configuring the document